 Sharing a blueberry lavender ice cream today with a sweet, crunchy hazelnut crumble.
 It’s the perfect spring or summertime treat!
 And it happens to be one of my new favorite recipes on the blog.

-I recently got a Cuisinart Gelateria ice cream maker from Sur La Table, and it is a game changer.
+I recently got a new ice cream maker, and it is a game changer.
 I will never go back to the “making ice cream with no ice cream maker” hack I had used before (which by the way is pretty genius and involves pouring the ice cream custard base into a zip-lock bag, flattening and freezing it, then blending the semi-frozen custard in a food processor until creamy, and then freezing again until firm).

 But, with the Gelateria, all that work seems daunting.
 So now, I just freeze the machine’s ice cream container overnight, pour the ice cream base into it, run the machine, and within 15-30 minutes I have the most unbelievable ice cream I’ve ever tasted.